dotnet/corefx/Documentation/coding-guidelines/interop-guidelines.md

-Often, various UNIX flavors offer the same API from the point-of-view of compatibility with C/C++ source code, but they do not have the same ABI. e.g. Fields can be laid out differently, constants can have different numeric values, etc. Even the exports can be named differently.
+Often, various UNIX flavors offer the same API from the point-of-view of compatibility with C/C++ source code, but they do not have the same ABI. e.g. Fields can be laid out differently, constants cn have different numeric values, exports can be named differently, etc. There are not only differences between operating systems (Mac OS X vs. Ubuntu vs. FreeBSD), but also differences related to the underlying processor architecture (x64 vs. x86 vs. ARM).

 This leaves us with a situation where we can't write portable P/Invoke declarations that will work on all flavors, and writing separate declarations per flavor is quite